Articles of Association: A Guide for Small Business & Startups in the UK

 On average, however, you can expect a law firm to charge anywhere from £1,500 + VAT to £3,000 + VAT to provide your business with a well-crafted Articles of Association document - a hefty fee for any business starting out.
 You may also be waiting at least a couple of weeks for a well regarded law firm to fit the drafting of your Articles of Association into their busy schedule.
 Again, not ideal if you are a start-up business and just want to get going!

 At Docue we’re determined to equip businesses with high-quality and quickly available contract and legal document templates, without the legal price tag or the lengthy waiting time.
-The Articles of Association template is instantly available at your fingertips via the Docue platform and has been hand-crafted by UK-qualified lawyers, including intelligent custom edit options in the form of tick boxes and text boxes to ensure you can make your Articles of Association bespoke to your business quickly and cost effectively.
+The template form of Articles of Association is instantly available at your fingertips via the Docue platform and has been hand-crafted by UK-qualified lawyers, including intelligent custom edit options in the form of tick boxes and text boxes to ensure you can make your Articles of Association bespoke to your business quickly and cost effectively.
 All Docue templates come at a fraction of the usual cost and waiting time of a traditional law firm, without sacrificing quality.

 How to create Articles of Association